 The Company also makes some channels available for communication of operating failures, internal or external fraud, conflicts at the workplace, or cases that may result in inconveniences and/or losses for the institution or its customers.
-All employees or third parties are responsible for reporting relevant issues immediately, as soon as they become aware of the situation.
+All employees are responsible for reporting relevant issues immediately, as soon as they become aware of the situation.